tytydraco/yessleep/out/I_tried_to_take_revenge_on_my_husband_by_using_a_jinn_It_backfired_horribly.md

 \*\*\*

 Later that day, I was back home.
 I took a hot shower and tried to forget what I had seen.
 It had all gone terribly wrong.
-I had wanted them dead, but for them to die in such a graphic way in front of their own kids seemed like overkill.
+I had wanted them dead, but I never imagined it would go so badly.
 I dried off and dressed for the ritual, entering the basement and taking out the spellbook, “The Shadows of Solomon.”
+I felt sick and scared at the prospect of having to encounter the creature again, but I knew I couldn’t stop now.
+I was already in too deep.

-It had been passed down within my family for countless centuries.
+This book had been passed down within my family for countless centuries.
 Very few people even knew of its existence.
+My mother and grandmother always warned me to never use it except as a last resort.
+They seemed as terrified of it as I was.

 As I took it out of the safe, I felt the leathery, black cover, made of human skin.
 I opened the book, and its pages shone out with their radiant whiteness.
 I marveled at how the book never seemed to age, the pages never drying out or cracking, the cover never needing any maintenance.
 It was as if it were a living thing that could heal itself.
 I had never seen another book quite like it.

+Every time I touched it, an instinctual dread shot through my body.
+It was as if my flesh knew it was an evil thing.
+I wish I had listened to my instincts.

 I did the ritual to bring the jinn back, drawing the pentagram with human blood and chanting the proper words in Aramaic.
 The stuffy basement seemed to open up into something the size of a football field as the consciousness of the jinn entered.
 At first, it looked like a mist was gathering in front of me, directly outside the safety of the star.
 But it wasn’t a mist at all, I knew- it was smokeless fire, a kind that most people could never see unless the jinn allowed it.